Age-related macular degeneration: David Kent Discusses

 A: Yes, gone are the days where we said it’s your genes and there is nothing to do but wait for your sight to go (google epigenetics).
 Imagine how this made you feel if you had a family history of AMD.
 Like all the age-related diseases there is so much we can do in terms of our lifestyle choices.
 The key to a long and healthy (with emphasis on the word ‘healthy’) life, with good vision, are healthy lifestyle choices.

-• Front and centre to a healthy lifestyle is your nutrition.
-So, avoid processed food, especially those containing sugar and manmade vegetable oils, the 2 together can be devastating for your cellular health, just like smoking.
+Front and centre to a healthy lifestyle is your nutrition.
+So, avoid processed food, especially those containing sugar and manmade vegetable oils.
+The two together can be devastating for your cellular health, just like smoking.
 Try not to snack at night and try and get a 12 hour fast in most nights so that breakfast means what it is meant to be mean: break-fast.
 Of course, if you can fast longer that is even better.

-• On the subject of sleep, restorative sleep is when the body gets most of its repairing of tissues done so good sleep hygiene is important, meaning we should avoid bright lights and especially LEDs including those on our phones, tablets and computers in the evening (have them on night time settings all the time).
-You see these lights trick our brains into thinking it is morning and this prevents the release of the hormone that brings on sleep, melatonin.
+A: Well, restorative sleep is when the body gets most of its repairing of tissues done so good sleep hygiene is important.
+THis means we should avoid bright lights and especially LEDs, including those on our phones, tablets and computers in the evening (have them on night time settings all the time).
+You see, these lights trick our brains into thinking it is morning and this prevents the release of the hormone that brings on sleep, melatonin.

 Q: Finally, what about dietary supplements?
 Can they help your eye health?